 - Remove wick and stretch to a straight shape – let cool a minute or so.
 This makes it much easier to work with.

-- Prepare your wick by wrapping one end around a wooden skewer or craft stick.
+- Prepare your wick by wrapping one end around a wooden bamboo skewer, pencil or craft stick.
 The wick should hang down into the bottom of the jar – center it in the middle as much as possible.

 - Remove the melted wax from heat and add the desired essential oil.
 About 50-100 drops .
 Lighter fragrances may require more for a stronger scent.
 This involves a bit of personal preference.